couchbaselabs/php-ext-couchbase/README.md

     $ phpize
     $ ./configure
     $ make
-    $ make test # assumes a Couchbase Server 1.8 or later running on 127.0.0.1:8091
+    $ make test
     $ make install

+Running make test assumes that you have a Couchbase server listening on port 127.0.0.1:8091

 If you are using a webserver installation of PHP, you might need to restart your webserver.

 ## First Step

 Create a new script `test.php`:

     <?php
-    $cb = new Couchbase("127.0.0.1:8091", "Administrator", "password", "default");
+    $cb = new Couchbase("127.0.0.1:8091", "Administrator",
+                        "password", "default");
     $cb->set("a", 1);
     $a = $cb->get("a");
     echo $a;